AnojAryal/Todo_API/README.md

 ## Test API

-Test the api with Swagger UI   - /docs
+- `/docs` - Test the api with Swagger UI
-Test the api with Redoc        - /redoc
+- `/redoc` - Test api with Redoc